 Insulation is also a great way to prevent future damage to your roof.
 When the heat in your home rises, it warms your roof enough to melt the snow on your roof.
 When this happens, you end up with ice dams, moisture, and condensation which all can potentially compromise the state of your roof.
 Improper insulation also leads to warm moist air getting trapped; this leads to mold formation which not only ruins your roof but is harmful to the health of everyone who lives in your home.

 The material used to insulate your roof will depend mainly on your house and the climate in your area.
-Michigan homeowners would typically choose from fiberglass, blown-in cellulose, or spray foam.
-At 1-800 HANSONS, we use state-of-the-art diagnostic tools to measure your home’s energy loss, allowing us to determine precisely where to place insulation that will both improve your home’s comfort level and lower your energy bills.
+Many homeowners would typically choose from fiberglass, blown-in cellulose, or spray foam.
+Find a contractor who uses use state-of-the-art diagnostic tools to measure your home’s energy loss.
+This allows them to determine precisely where to place insulation.
+This will both improve your home’s comfort level and lower your energy bills.